adwayithks/Hospital-Management-System/README.md

 # HOSPITAL MANAGEMENT SYSTEM

+## Table of Contents
+- Why this Project
+### Why this project?
-### This is a project which can be deployed in hospitals for managing things like :-
+ This is a project which can be deployed in hospitals for managing things like :-
  1) Creating tokens
  2) Creating unique Patient-id for Patients
  3) Maintaining the queue to the doctor